This post is also available in:

 What do I do if I’m sick?

 Get a sick certificate from a doctor (a general practitioner is fine, a medical certificate from a public medical officer is only needed in some rare cases) and turn it in at the student office on the same day.
+Certificates or sick notes issued by telemedicine or from abroad are not permitted!
 In case of an oral exam you should inform the examiner if possible.

 What happens if I didn’t register myself for an exam?